lsolesen/minimal-mistakes/docs/_docs/18-switch-from-jekyll.md

 ```

 13. Go through the `.eleventy.js`-file.
 In the bottom change `input`, `includes`, `layouts` to the proper directories compared to your setup.
+14. Make sure to copy the `assets/js` directory.

 There might be more things you need to do.
 Follow the prompt.